bl33d1/aura-web-blazor/README.md

 # aura Admin Panel

+## To see the latest version of the project navigate to [api-implement](https://github.com/bl33d1/aura-web-blazor/tree/api-implement) branch!

 aura is a Admin Panel created to help gastronomy business owners to have an insight on their daily sales report remotely via a web app.
 It was created as a add-on to an existing POS software which is active for more than 15 years on hundred of local businesses.